nimondo/company_management/README.md

 ### Install Nodejs

-**Nodejs cmd or other:** cd into teamgaeweb directory. use npm install command to install the angular depencies and then use ng serve command to run the server.
+**Nodejs cmd or other:** cd into teamgaeWeb directory. use npm install command to install the angular depencies and then use ng serve command to run the server.

 ## Instructions